-This is your complete guide to parking at Disney World!
+This is your complete guide to 2023 parking at Disney World!
 While Disney offers complimentary transportation, parking at Disney has many benefits—especially in a vacation destination with so many parks to see!
 Disney World parks, water parks, Disney Springs, and hotels offer a variety of parking options for every family.

 We hope you find this post helpful, and if you are planning a trip to Disney World be sure to check out our other FREE vacation planning tools.
 Our goal at The Park Prodigy has always been to help you save time and money on your next vacation.
 This includes helping you find the best time to buy Disney World tickets as well as book amazing Walt Disney World vacation packages!

-Guests pay one fee for a parking pass good all day at all four theme parks—including the Magic Kingdom parking fee, Epcot parking fee, Disney’s Hollywood Studios, or Disney’s Animal Kingdom theme park.
+Guests pay one fee for a parking pass good all day at all four theme parks—including the Magic Kingdom parking fee, EPCOT parking fee, Disney’s Hollywood Studios, or Disney’s Animal Kingdom theme park.
 All parking fees include applicable sales tax.

-It’s important to note that at the parks, the Disney parking fee depends on the type of vehicle and if you’re a hotel guest.
+It’s important to note that at the parks, the 2023 Disney parking fee depends on the type of vehicle and if you’re a hotel guest.
 Each theme park charges the same rate per day—once you pay for the day, you can park at any of the other theme parks.

 Guests can also choose preferred parking—AKA a closer parking spot—by paying the difference in cost between the included standard parking and preferred parking (difference is currently $20-$25 per day).
 There are special preferred parking lots located close to the theme park entrances.
 Pricing is seasonal and may vary based on your date of visit.